Welcome to McMaster University’s ‘Quick Start’ website. Select the steps above to begin.

 Once the conversion occurs, you will be able to access all of the portal’s functionality outlined in the video above.
 Note: The abovementioned functionality is NOT available until your account type has been set to matriculated.

 Prior to matriculation, be sure to familiarize yourself with your program requirements (required courses, electives, majors, minors, etc.) for your first year and beyond.
+Please refer to your Faculty/Program (below) for more information on the courses and total units you are required to take during your first year (Level I).

 Upload A Student Card Photo